 Assessment of materials on the History of the Church in West Africa.
-Events which led to the establishment of Christianity in West Africa - Two stages of mission (1) Catholic, Portuguese - 15th century.
+Events which led to the establishment of Christianity in West Africa - Two stages of mission (1) Catholic and Portuguese in the 15th century.
 (2) Protestant and Catholic - from 18th century.
 Mission Theories and Mission Methods.
 Mission and West African Cultures.
 Impact and consequences.
 Formation of African Churches.
-Types of Mission, Ministry, Evangelism today.
+Types of Mission, Ministry and Evangelism today.